Book family-friendly attractions

 - Have discounted access to five family-friendly London attractions as part of the Merlin five-in-one London attractions pass, including the London Eye, wax figure museum Madame Tussauds London, fun-filled SEA LIFE London Aquarium and the London Dungeon.

-- Or check out the London Explorer Pass to see various attractions within a 60-day period.
+- Or check out the Go City London Explorer Pass to see various attractions within a 60-day period.

 - Take the kids on an open-top bus guided tour around the city.
 How many London landmarks can they name?

-- Travel high about the Thames on the Emirates Air Line cable car.
+- Travel high about the Thames on the IFS Cloud Cable Car.

 - Ride on the flying magic bus at Shrek's Adventure!
 London...